brentonjackson/emoji-recipes/README.md

 # emoji-recipes 🍎

-sms app built with Twilio that responds with a recipe using the emoji as the main ingredient
+Sms app built with Twilio that responds with a recipe using the emoji as the main ingredient

 <br>